-Diversity is a variety of characteristics and we want to continue to develop different ways of thinking and working.
+Diversity is a variety of characteristics, and we want to continue to develop different ways of thinking and working.
 Evidence of discriminatory behaviour will not be tolerated and will be dealt with swiftly and appropriately.
 We will continue to review and monitor our performance as an equality-focused organisation.
-We know that diversity, as well as different perspectives and backgrounds, will strengthen our ambition to deliver positive outcomes.
-We share a belief in coming together to support each other and to take action to build incredible futures for the children and young people we care for and educate; and for all our colleagues.
+We know that diversity, and different perspectives and backgrounds, will strengthen our ambition to deliver positive outcomes.
+We believe in coming together to support each other and to take action to build incredible futures for the children and young people we care for and educate; and for all our colleagues.
 We are at our best when we are unified as One Team.